rossanoventurini/qwt/README.md

 assert_eq!(qwt.get(5), Some(1000000));
 assert_eq!(qwt.get(8), None);
 ```

+For more details, take a look at the [documentation](https://docs.rs/qwt/latest/qwt/).

 ## <a name="bib">Bibliography</a>
 1. Roberto Grossi, Ankur Gupta, and Jeffrey Scott Vitter. *High-order entropy-compressed text indexes.* In SODA, pages 841–850.
 ACM/SIAM, 2003.